WeCodeWebApps/email-notification-microservice/README.md

 ## Development Guidelines

+### Configuration Variables
+All the configuration like secret key, database, etc are all setup using [django-environ](https://github.com/joke2k/django-environ), all these configuration are take from `.env` file in the root directory.

+To setup configuration, look into `.env.dist` file.

+While local development copy `.env.dist` into `.env` file with your own requirements.

+> **NOTE:** Please don't commit `.env` file into version control.

 ### Dependency Management

 We are using [Poetry](https://python-poetry.org) as our default package manager for managing all Python dependencies.